akluha72/training-laravel12-api/app/Http/Resources/#Learn laravel 12 api.md

 - Objective:
     -- To displayed only selected field to the user from your own Eloquent Models -- Eloquent Resources provide more granular and robust control over the JSON serialization of your models and their relationships
+    -- We can use API Resources to hide or modify fields

 ## Why 404 page? setting correct headers